rackerlabs/support-how-to/content/how-to/rackspace-email/email-spoofing-best-practices/index.md

 other email that you normally receive.

-**Warning:** If you suspect that you have received a fraudulent message, **DO NOT** click any link in the message or enter any information that is requested.
+**Warning:** If you suspect that you have received a fraudulent message, **DO NOT** click any link in the message or enter any requested information.

 ### Why do people spoof email?

-Often times the spoofed email is part of a **phishing** (scam) attack.
-In other cases, a spoofed email is used to dishonestly market an online service or sell you a bogus product.
+Often, the spoofed email is part of a **phishing** (scam) attack.
+In other cases, someone uses a spoofed email to dishonestly market an online service or sell you a bogus product.
 The intent is to trick the recipient into making a damaging statement or releasing sensitive information, such as passwords.
-If you're receiving bounced (returned) emails for messages that you never sent, this could be a case of spoofing.
+If you receive bounced (returned) emails for messages that you never sent, this could be a case of spoofing.

 ### Identify a spoofed message

 Scammers alter different sections of an email to disguise who is the *actual* sender of the message.
-To view the following properties, you must open the **email headers** of a message that you suspect has been spoofed.
+To view the following properties, you must open the **email headers** of a suspected spoofed message.
 Following are some examples of spoofed properties:

-- **FROM** boss@companyexample.com - This appears to come from a legitimate source on a spoofed message.
+- **FROM** boss@companyexample.com: This appears to come from a legitimate source on a spoofed message.

-- **REPLY-TO** - This can also be spoofed, but a lazy scammer might leave the actual **REPLY-TO** address.
-If you see a different sending address here, the email might have been spoofed.
+- **REPLY-TO**: This can also be spoofed, but a lazy scammer might leave the actual **REPLY-TO** address.
+If you see a different sending address here, it might be a spoofed email.
-- **RETURN-PATH** - This can also be spoofed, but a lazy scammer might leave the actual **RETURN-PATH** address.
-If you see a different sending address here, the email might have been spoofed.
+- **RETURN-PATH**: This can also be spoofed, but a lazy scammer might leave the actual **RETURN-PATH** address.
+If you see a different sending address here, it might be a spoofed email.

-- **SOURCE IP** address or “X-ORIGIN” address - This is typically more difficult to alter but it is possible.
+- **SOURCE IP** address or “X-ORIGIN” address: This is typically more difficult to alter, but it is possible.

-The first three properties can be altered by using settings in your Microsoft Outlook, Gmail, Hotmail, or other email software.
-The fourth property, IP address, can also be altered, but requires more sophisticated user knowledge to make a false IP address convincing.
+A spoofer can alter the first three properties by using settings in Microsoft Outlook, Gmail, Hotmail, or other email software.
+They can also alter the fourth property, IP address, but that requires more sophisticated user knowledge to make a false IP address convincing.

 In the following example, it appears that the recipient has received a message